The Game

 - This question comes paired with a bounty of coins.

-- Anyone can post an answer to this question, if they get it right, they receive the bounty of coins.
+- Anyone can post an answer to this question.
+If the answer is correct, that person receives the bounty of coins.**

-- You post the answer to some question with a bounty attacked to it.
+- You post the answer to some question with a bounty attached to it.

 - Someone else sees you posting the answer and posts it themselves right before you.

 - Since they posted the answer first, they receive the reward instead of you.

 To prevent Front-Running, we will implement a commit-reveal scheme.
 A commit-reveal scheme converts a single exploitable interaction and turns it into two safe interactions.

 The first interaction is the commit.
 This is where you "commit" to posting an answer in a follow-up interaction.
 This commit consists of a cryptographic hash of your name combined with the answer that you think is correct.
 The app saves that value which is a claim that you know the answer but that it hasn't been confirmed whether the answer is correct.